 Connect and customize your spreadsheet app

-Since we're working from a pre-made Zap, our App and Action event is already selected for us.
-An action is an event a Zap performs after it is triggered.
+The action is the event a Zap performs after it is triggered.
 In this example, we want our Zap to create a new row in our Google Sheet.
 Click Continue.
+Choose Google Sheets as your App and Create Spreadsheet Row as your Action Event.

 Next, select your Google Sheets account from the dropdown menu.
 If you've never connected Google Sheets to Zapier before, click on + Connect a new account and follow the prompts to give Zapier access.